 Florida Military Vehicle Registration

-If you're a military resident, then you follow the same steps as a Florida resident to register your vehicle.
+If you're a military resident, follow the same steps as a Florida resident to register your vehicle.
 The main difference is that you won't have to pay the initial registration fee.
-To be exempt, you will have to fill out a Military Initial Registration Fee Exemption Affidavit.
+Instead, you will have to fill out a Military Initial Registration Fee Exemption Affidavit to be exempt.

-If you are a non-resident military member who is only stationed in Florida, then you do not have to register your car in Florida.
-Maintain current registration in your home state and always carry proper proof of insurance.
-If you do want to register your vehicle in Florida, then you will have to complete the steps listed above and file the exemption to avoid the fee.
+If you are a non-resident military member who is only stationed in Florida, you do not have to register your car in Florida.
+However, maintain current registration in your home state and always carry proper proof of insurance.
+If you choose to register your vehicle in Florida, you will have to complete the steps listed above and file the exemption to avoid the fee.

 - Original title or application for a certificate of title with/without registration